jwiegley/johnwiegley/posts/2005-01-02-mystic-prince.md

 | he places himself upon the stone
 | and becomes what he admires.
 |
-| Only the moth knows
+| Only, the moth knows
 | that love is not enough.
 | His search will never cease until he blazes
 | with the same light that he seeks.